seapagan/github-changelog-md/CONTRIBUTING.md

 instructions on the [Poetry
 website](https://python-poetry.org/docs/#installation).

-!!! tip

-    If you **don't** want to have Poetry installed globally for any reason, there is an auto-generated `requirements-dev.txt` file in the root of the project.
-You can use this to install the dependencies using `pip`:

-    ```console
-    $ pip install -r requirements-dev.txt
-    ```

-    With this, `Poetry` is also installed as a dependency for `poe` anyway so you may as well use it :rofl:!
-It's a great tool and I highly recommend it.
-    Also, it is an integral part of this project development.

 ## Getting Started

 Before you start contributing, please make sure you have read and understood our